JuliaOpt/juliaopt.github.io/README.md

 2. In your local directory of this repository, run `bundle exec jekyll serve` (in the terminal).
 3. Open `http://localhost:4000` in your web browser.

-It runs under the `gh-pages` branch.
+It runs under the `master` branch.

 The solver table file is at: `\_includes\solver_tables.html`